AmolNisargan/AmolNisargan/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

 ## Contact

-For any inquiries or support, please contact [Your Name] at [your-email@example.com].
+For any inquiries or support, please contact [Amol Nisargan] at [nisargan.ap.com].

----

-Feel free to customize the `README.md` file further to suit your project's needs!